-- What are the current competitive dynamics in the telecom service sector?
+- What are the current competitive dynamics in the communications service sector?

-- How should service providers approach each market segment?
+- How should communications service providers approach each market segment?

 - What are the size and market share position of players in each segment?

-- How are service providers leveraging IP technology, and what opportunities are emerging from IP convergence?
+- How are communications service providers leveraging next-generation technology, and what opportunities are emerging from IP convergence?

 - What is the impact of emerging technologies on both network architecture and service delivery?

-- How will the market for wireless services evolve beyond 2014?
+- How will the market for wireless services evolve over the next five years?